craftingcity/The-Known-World/Spike's Characters/Erin 'Fox' Bathal.md

 The wall, as described, is connected to an over grown road.
 It ends/begins at the houses, and continues into the jungle.
 We continue to travel along the road and find a pair of houses wrecked.
 Laelithar shapes into a mouse and explores, reporting that the insides of the rubble are uninteresting and too dense to continue exploration.
 Lavinia reports that the road is magical, but cannot determine the school.

-We pass through a barrier, which suddenly shifts the acre of jungle infront of us into a grass clearing; the road is straight and well kept, leading towards a large stepped pyramid.
-The creatures of the jungle, even the bugs and birds, are not here in the clearing with us.
+We suddenly pass through an invisible barrier, which suddenly shifts the acre of jungle in front of us into a grass clearing; the road is now straight and very well-kept, leading towards a large stepped pyramid.
+The creatures of the jungle, even the bugs and birds, are not here in the clearing with us - this is disturbing.

 I sent the entry team of Barthalamule, Arie, and Spencer to clear the first room before the rest of us enter.
+Entry team met contact (4x ghoul-esq) down the right corridor, and used Thunderwave to alert the rest of the party.

 Laelithar and Liviana are marking the perimeter of the clearing/illusion during this time.

-Entry team met contact (4x ghoul-esq) down the right corridor.
+##### Session Three; 08/29/23
+###### In the